Linda K. Penaloza-Resch, Assoc. AIA

-Linda has been an Architectural Designer at Vision 3 Architects since 2019.
+Linda is a Job Captain at Vision 3 Architects.
 Linda is involved with the Design Awards Committee and Emerging Professionals Committee.
 She also participated in the 2020 Task Force Initiative which focused on topics relating to the Black Lives Matter Movement.

 Linda is originally from Cucuta, Colombia and migrated to Miami, Florida at the age of seven.
 She graduated from Miami Dade College (MDC) with an Associates of Arts degree and transferred to Roger Williams University (RWU) to complete her Bachelor of Architecture, and finally her Master of Architecture degree.
 Once at RWU, Linda was influential in developing a connection between MDC and RWU that provides a pathway for a diverse group of students to earn their Bachelor Degree in the Architectural Program.

 During her final semester, she received an Award for her architectural thesis which focused on improving Fisherman housing, commercial activity, and tourism in Honda, Tolima, Colombia which is prone to flooding.
 Her love for experiencing and learning about different cultures led her to study abroad in Barcelona, Spain for a semester.
 Previously, Linda received the Norton Salk Memorial Scholarship for Design Excellence from AIA Rhode Island.

 Outside of the office, Linda enjoys spending time with friends and experiencing the outdoors with her wife and her mini Goldendoodle (Louie).